cpputest/cpputest.github.io/mocking_manual.markdown

 ### Parameters

-Of course, just checked whether a function is called is not particularly useful when we cannot check the parameters.
+Of course, just checking whether a function is called is not particularly useful when we cannot check the parameters.
 Recording parameters on a function is done like this:

 {% highlight c++ %}
 mock().expectOneCall("function").onObject(object).withParameter("p1", 2).withParameter("p2", "hah");